awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

         ]
 ```

-## FirehoseWritePolicy: Gives permission to write to a Kinesis Firehose Delivery Stream<a name="firehose-write-policy"></a>
+## FirehoseWritePolicy: Gives permission to write to a Kinesis Data Firehose Delivery Stream<a name="firehose-write-policy"></a>

 ```
         "Statement": [